Videofluoroscopy

 Excellence in one place

-We operate as teams of experts with world-class resources dedicated to maintaining the highest standards of medical care.
-You are surrounded by the latest treatments and advice with everything you need to get back to your best health.
+The London Clinic, in collaboration with Northwestern Medicine, operate as teams of experts with world-class resources, dedicated to maintaining the highest standards of care.
+Supported by the latest treatments, expert guidance, and a comfortable recovery environment in our patient rooms, you'll have everything you need to regain your best health.

 Personal care, every time